strapi/community-resources/Events and Meetup/README.md

 >    Always get feedback

 #### Staying Consistent
-Develoeprs love consistency (according to this book I read), so to properly grow your meetup.
-[Add a little more]
+Developers love consistency (according to this book I read), so to properly grow your meetup adn keep your community engaged, you have to be consistent.
+Consistency means having a set schedule for meetups, meeting on the same of the week at uniform intervals.
+Consistency in branding and topic focus plays a huge part too.
+Do keep in mind that being consistent doesn't mean being boring.
+You don't want your community expecting the same things every time you gather.

 ### Meetup Management Resources
 - [Enter The World of Technical Meetups](https://www.codingame.com/blog/enter-the-world-of-technical-meetups/)